Micro-level dynamics in hidden action situations with limited information: Results

 Figure \ref{fig:environment_access} presents the patterns of the distance measure emerging over time for variations in access to information about the environment (parameter \(m\)).
 The parameter controlling the principal's search tendency is again set to \(\delta=.50\), and the access to information for a local search is set to the medium level of \(1/\lambda=1/5\).
 For the scenarios with medium to high turbulence in the environment, i.e., \(\sigma=\{0.25x^{\ast}, 0.45x^{\ast}, 0.65x^{\ast}\}\), we can observe that the distance measures almost stabilize after only around five periods at the levels of final performance discussed in Sec. \ref{sec:final-performance}.

 For stable environments (\(\sigma=0.05x^{\ast}\)), we can observe that for unlimited access to environmental information (\(m=\infty\), indicated by circles), the distance measures are close to zero.
-This is an intuitive finding because due to unlimited information and the stable environment the predicted action space only marginally fluctuates, and the principal's hill-climbing-based search brings her very close to the optimal solution.
+This is an intuitive finding because due to unlimited access to information and the stable environment the predicted action space only marginally fluctuates, and the principal's hill-climbing-based search brings her very close to the optimal solution.
 As a consequence, the Sisyphus effect is less severe.
-For minimal memory (\(m=1\)), the results indicate that the severity of the Sisyphus effect increases substantially; consequently, the solution converges to the optimum significantly more slowly.
+For minimal memory (\(m=1\)), the results indicate that the severity of the Sisyphus effect increases substantially; consequently, the agent's effort increases significantly more slowly.